Tominator2/lollybot/README.txt

      npm install socket.io@0.9.13

-4) The software comes with a pre-built version of the node-hid plugin for windows ('Hid.node') that has been tested on WinXP and Windows 7 so you don't need to install it.
+4) The software comes with a pre-built version of the node-hid plugin for the windows 32 bit version of node (in 'windows\x86\HID.node') that has been tested on WinXP and Windows 7 so you don't need to install it.

 5) Connect the robot's USB cable to the computer then start the server by typing: